MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

    ![Select either the Web page or Web API connector](select-web-page-api.png)

    In most cases, you'll want to select the Web page connector.
 For security reasons, you'll need to use an [on-premises data gateway](https://docs.microsoft.com/data-integration/gateway/) with this connector.
-The Web Page connector requires a gateway because of security-related concerns specific to how HTML pages are processed.
-This isn't an issue with Web API connector, as it doesn't do any HTML processing.
+The Web Page connector requires a gateway because HTML pages are retrieved using a browser control, which involves potential security concerns.
+This isn't an issue with Web API connector, as it doesn't use a browser control.

    In some cases, you might want to use a URL that points at either an API or a file stored on the web.
 In those scenarios, the Web API connector (or file-specific connectors) would allow you to move forward without using an on-premises data gateway.